The Anatomy Of A Slip & Fall Accident

 Law Office of Dimitrios Kourouklis, Ph.D.
 Slip and Fall Injury Attorneys

-At the Law Office of Dimitrios Kourouklis, Ph.D. in New York, New York, our team of highly skilled slip-and-fall accident attorneys can review your case and obtain the compensation you are entitled to.
+At the Law Office of Dimitrios Kourouklis, Ph.D. in New York, New York, our team of highly skilled New York slip and fall attorneys can review your case and obtain the compensation you are entitled to.
 We will do everything possible to make sure you receive reimbursement for your injuries, as well as lost wages and other damages.
-Our experienced slip-and-fall accident attorneys have helped victims in the New York City area obtain the recovery they deserve for their injuries and related losses.
+Our experienced New York slip and fall attorneys have helped victims in the New York City area obtain the recovery they deserve for their injuries and related losses.
 Please call our office at (929)400-7608 or fill out a contact form online today.

 Law Office of Dimitrios Kourouklis, Ph.D.